Horizon Reports: Emerging Technologies for Teaching and Learning

 Crowdsourcing - The act of outsourcing tasks, traditionally performed by an employee or contractor, to an undefined, large group of people or community - a "crowd".

-Electronic Books (ePub/eText) & Digital Content) - Support note-taking and research activities, and are beginning to augment these basic functions with new capabilities - from immersive experiences to support for social interaction - that are changing our perception of what it means to read.
+Electronic Publishing (ePub/eText) & Digital Content) - Support note-taking and research activities, and are beginning to augment these basic functions with new capabilities - from immersive experiences to support for social interaction - that are changing our perception of what it means to read.
 (Reference: American Libraries Association eBooks & Digital Content.
 Source: 2010 NMC Horizon Report: Higher Ed Edition.)

 Flipped Classrooms - A model of learning that rearranges how time is spent both in and out of class to shift the ownership of learning from the educators to the students.